xiaolai/regular-investing-in-box/docs/en/README.md

 We've seen that emerging markets develop faster, so it's easy, we can just choose the "emerging market part" right?
 Or could not just choose one country, but choose the fastest growing industry in that country?
 Sure!
 Choosing the market that is growing faster is just like choosing a faster method of transportation.

 It's extremely difficult to pick the best investment out of tens of thousands of possibilities, but it's quite easy to pick a couple of the the fastest-growing areas out of ten or so regions.
 Everyone knows that the US and China are the fastest-growing places in the world.
 If I were to design an ETF, I would look for my investments in just these two places.
 This ETF would have a high probability of doing better than the MSCI World, wouldn't it?
 To take it a step further, it wouldn't be difficult to further limit my investments to the fastest growing one or two industries in each country.
-At least legendary investor Sun Zhengyi doesn't think it would be difficult:
+At least legendary investor [Masayoshi Son](https://en.wikipedia.org/wiki/Masayoshi_Son) doesn't think it would be difficult:

 >Making money is easy.
 All you need to have done is have invested in the Internet 20 years ago, because at that time the internet was the future of the world.
 Now, you should invest in AI, because AI is the future of the world.